ibm-cloud-docs/Registry/container-registry-cli.md

 <dt><code>--build-arg KEY=VALUE</code></dt>
 <dd>(Optional) Specify an extra build argument in the format <code>'KEY=VALUE'</code>.
 Multiple build arguments can be specified by including this option multiple times.
 The value of each build argument is available as an environment variable when you specify an ARG line that matches the key in your Dockerfile.</dd>
 <dt><code>--file FILE</code>, <code>-f FILE</code></dt>
 <dd>(Optional) If you use the same files for multiple builds, you can choose a path to a different Dockerfile.
 Specify the location of the Dockerfile relative to the build context.
-If not specified, the default is <code>PATH/Dockerfile</code>, where PATH is the root of the build context.</dd>
+If not specified, the default is <code>PATH/Dockerfile</code>, where <code>PATH</code> is the root of the build context.</dd>
 <dt><code>--tag TAG</code>, <code>-t TAG</code></dt>
 <dd>The full name for the image that you want to build, which includes the registry URL and namespace.</dd>
 </dl>